killerducky/killerducky.github.io/shogi/intro.md

 ## Lishogi
 * [Lishogi](https://lishogi.org) is a clone of lichess, and has a modern interface.
 But as of 2022 there are not many humans playing there.
+* [Pros and Cons](lishogi_pieces.md) for some of the sets
+* Click your username in the upper right, and Piece Set
-* Pick your favorite piece set, I recommend shogi_cz because it has the traditional Kanji on top and shows how the piece moves on the bottom.
+* I recommend shogi_cz because it has the traditional Kanji on top and shows how the piece moves on the bottom.
+  You will naturally start to recognize the Kanji alone (important for sites that only have the Kanji).

 ## 81dojo
 * 81dojo is the largest English Shogi server.